Starting January 1st, I gave it my all.

 Unfortunately, two or three weeks into my weight loss resolution, I began failing miserably.
 I started having wild cravings!
 Sometimes eating a half jar of peanut butter or an entire box of crackers in one sitting.

-Within a couple of months after my New Year’s resolution to lose weight, I was a grew a bit chubbier than when I first started.
+Within a couple of months after my New Year’s resolution to lose weight, I grew a bit chubbier than when I first started.

 Blasted big butts, Batman!
 What kind of evil spell had been cast upon me that I couldn’t take it off and keep it off?